 Specially authorized uniforms may be worn by the Regimental Band and Honor Guard.

-The working uniform at the Academy will be prescribed normally for dirty work, the nature of which would soil the uniform of the day.
-The working uniform is restricted in its use.
-It may not be worn in the Dining Hall.
+The working uniform at the Academy will be prescribed for dirty work, the nature of which would soil the uniform of the day.
+The working uniform is restricted in its use. and may only be worn in the Dining Hall when verifiable class constraints prohibit changing into classroom blacks.

 |208||Cadet Work Shoes

 Only black shoes/boots are authorized.
 Cadets assigned to maintenance duties and classes, watches and details in the engine room of the training ship will be required to wear black safety work shoes/boots.
-Under no conditions will cadets e permitted to wear sneakers or other soft shoes in the engine room.
+Under no conditions will cadets be permitted to wear sneakers or other soft shoes while working.

 |209||Cold/Foul Weather Clothing